What is assessment?

 Cal State San Marcos strives to provide an excellent education for all students.
 To ensure we do this, we use assessment information to improve program structure, course content, and pedagogy.
 While assessment on the California State University, San Marcos campus is an important/critical component for program review, curriculum development, and reaccreditation, the primary purpose of assessment at CSUSM is improving student learning.

 Who oversees assessment?

-- University Assessment Council - Campus representatives from Academic and Student Affairs
+- University Assessment Council - Faculty representatives from all Academic Majors

 - Program Assessment Committee - Academic Senate committee comprised of elected representatives of faculty and appropriate ex-officio administrators and staff